 If you have any questions, please do not hesitate to contact us.
 Make sure to be as detailed as possible with your questions or concerns so we can assist you to the best of our ability.

-The Communication & Culture Graduate Students’ Association (ComCult GSA), external link represents all students registered in the Joint Graduate Program in Communication & Culture at York and Ryerson Universities.
-The ComCult GSA is affiliated with both the Ryerson Students' Union (through the Ryerson Graduate Students' Union, external link) and the York Federation of Students (YFS), external link.
+The Communication & Culture Graduate Students’ Association (ComCult GSA) (external link) represents all students registered in the Joint Graduate Program in Communication & Culture at York and TMU Universities.
+The ComCult GSA is affiliated with both the Toronto Metropolitan Students' Union (through the TMU Graduate Students' Union (external link) ) and the York Federation of Students (YFS) (external link) .

-Ryerson's campus is located in downtown Toronto within several blocks of Yonge and Dundas.
-York has several campuses, but its main Keele campus, external link is in the north west part of the city (near Downsview).
-The two campuses are readily accessible by public transit, external link.
+Toronto Metropolitan University's campus is located in downtown Toronto within several blocks of Yonge and Dundas.
+York has several campuses, but its main Keele campus (external link) is in the northwest part of the city (near Downsview).
+The two campuses are readily accessible by public transit (external link) .